5 Tips to Get the Most from Indoor Skydiving at iFLY Orlando

 I was, however, intrigued to learn about indoor skydiving at iFLY Orlando, an attraction that offers the adrenaline rush of skydiving without the risk... or the hefty price tag.
 Basically, it's a vertical wind tunnel that blasts air up, simulating the sensation of a skydiving free fall.

-My BFF and I have embarked on all sorts of Florida adventures, from going on a safari in Lakeland to swimming with manatees in Crystal River.
+My BFF and I have embarked on all sorts of Florida adventures.
 This time, our friendship soared to new heights -- literally.

 And it was a blast.

 Here are our five takeaways from our indoor skydiving experience at iFLY Orlando: